apache/inlong/inlong-sort/sort-sql/README.md

 # Description

 ## overview
-Inlong-sort is used to extract data from different source systems, then transforms the data and finally loads the data into different storage systems.
+Inlong-sort-sql is used to extract data from different source systems, then transforms the data and finally loads the data into different storage systems.

 ## features
 ### isolation